Ensuring Performance and Scalability During a Time of Uncertainty

 A Flexible Solution to Operate Today and in the Future

-With D2iQ Konvoy, Girls Who Code was able to quickly stand up a production-ready environment.
-Clusters were created in hours instead of weeks.
-And when the team moved forward with production, the switch from the old environment to the new environment was seamless.
+Leveraging DKP to deploy Kubernetes on AWS, Girls Who Code was able to quickly stand up production-ready environments.
+Kubernetes clusters were created in hours instead of weeks.
+And when the team moved forward into production, migration to the new environment was seamless.

-“As soon as we implemented D2iQ Konvoy, we had all the instances and VMs we needed up and running,” said Yuri Gubin from DataArt, a technology advisor and partner of Girls Who Code.
+“As soon as we implemented DKP, we had all the instances and VMs we needed up and running,” said Yuri Gubin from DataArt, a technology advisor and partner of Girls Who Code.
 “We had extensive monitoring.
 We had all the automation and CI/CD processes in place.
-It had all the templates to provision infrastructure and AWS.
-So, from a technical perspective, we were very happy with everything that was there.
-We didn’t need to solve it ourselves because D2iQ Konvoy already solved it for us.”
+It had all the templates to provision infrastructure on AWS.
+So, from a technical perspective, we were delighted with everything included in the solution.
+We didn’t need to solve it ourselves because DKP already solved it for us.”

-With D2iQ Konvoy’s built-in automation capabilities, the team was able to provision, configure, and deploy new services and applications at scale, providing students with a world-class remote learning experience.
+With DKP’s built-in automation capabilities and native integrations with AWS, the team could provision, configure, and deploy new services and applications at scale, providing students with a world-class remote learning experience.

-In addition, D2iQ provided ongoing technical support to Girls Who Code so when issues arise, they could troubleshoot issues quickly and effectively.
+In addition, D2iQ provided ongoing technical support to Girls Who Code, so they could troubleshoot problems quickly and effectively when issues arise.

-D2iQ Konvoy not only gave Girls Who Code the ability to adapt to the needs during a global pandemic, but provided them a flexible solution to operate in the future.
+DKP not only gave Girls Who Code the ability to adapt to the needs during a global pandemic but provided them with a flexible solution to operate in the future.

-By using containerized applications and Kubernetes, Girls Who Code can provide young women with a solid foundation—both inside and outside of school—to be successful.
+Using containerized applications and Kubernetes running on AWS, Girls Who Code can provide young women with a solid foundation to be successful—both inside and outside of school.

-No matter where the technology landscape is headed, Girls With Code has the infrastructure in place to meet young women where they are and adapt to any situation that comes their way.
+No matter where the technology landscape is headed, Girls With Code has the cloud native platform and infrastructure in place to meet young women where they are and adapt to any situation that comes their way.